 We were trying to organize our 1 day in Oxford as best as possible, and go thought the best things Oxford has to offer to the visitors.
 We will absolutely underline the Architecture of the B

 Passing by the Redcliffe Square, with the impressive Redcliffe Camera, the circular building in the middle of the Square, will take you there for hours maybe.
-It is the home of some of the best brain on the hearth, you will pass by the Bridge of Sighs, where all the students goes for a photo or selfie after the degree.
+It is the home of some of the best brains on the hearth, you will pass by the Bridge of Sighs, where all the students go for a photo or selfie after the degree.

 Visit the interiors of the University of Oxford – One day trip to Oxford

-Some part of the University of Oxford are open to the visitor upon pay a small fee.
+Some part of the University of Oxford is open to the visitor to pay a small fee.
 The fees could be going from 2£ to 10£.
 You can visit some of the internal areas of prestigious Buildings such as the Christ Church.
-One of the oldest colleges of the Oxford University and even one the oldest.
+One of the oldest colleges of Oxford University and even one the oldest.

-Three reason why you have to visit Oxford
+Three reasons why you have to visit Oxford

 - Cultural History